NicoleMayer/pintos_project2/pintos_report.md

 **Q4: Is your code simple and easy to understand?**

 Yes.
 The codes we implement are consistent with the algorithm part discussed before, we don't add a redundant line.
+We add comments to important algorithm and parameters(The process to finish this project is also shown in the comment).
 And as the algorithm part shows, our algorithm is simple enough and readable.

-???需不需要补充？？？

 **Q5: If you have very complex sections of code in your solution, did you add enough comments to explain them?**

 Yes.

-做的时候注意一下有木有很长的地方。

-最后一次性加完所有注释
+We explain every parameter and the important line in these complex sections.

 **Q6: Did you leave commented-out code in your final submission?**

 No. We remove them in the final version.

-注意最后把多余的注释删掉！！！

 **Q7: Did you copy-paste code instead of creating reusable functions?**

 No. If some codes will repeat, we encapsulate the codes into a function and just invoke the function when needed.

-最好有一个例子！！
+We will check the invalid memory for each system call, but different system calls need to check different things.
+So we use function `check_ptr2` for all system calls(`check_ptr2` is a new version to solve special situation).

-**Q8: Are your lines of source code excessively long? (more than 100 characters)**
+**Q8: Are your lines of source code excessively long? (more than 100 characters)** No.

-Maybe. 搜一搜有木有过长的？？？

 **Q9: Did you re-implement linked list algorithms instead of using the provided list manipu-** **lation**
+No.
 ???这个就不知道了 看最后有木有搞！！